Autonomous-Finance/amm-monitor/README.md

     ['Quote-Token'] = 'abc_TokenProcessId_xyz'
 })
 ```
-As with subscriptions for regular AMM data, once registered the owner (wallet with `Owner-Id`) has to send 1 AOCred to the Dexi process to activate the subscription.
+As with subscriptions for regular AMM data, once registered the owner (wallet with `Owner-Id`) has to send 1 DEXI to the Dexi process to activate the subscription.